ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies: Method

 \section{Method}

 We introduce ImmerseGen, an agent-guided framework for generating immersive 3D scenes from textual prompts.
-As shown in Fig.~\ref{fig:teaser}, we create the scene in a hierarchical diagram guided by VLM-based agents.
-First, we generate a layered environment via terrain-conditioned texturing, where panoramic sky and RGBA terrain textures are synthesized upon a retrieved terrain mesh (Sec.\ref{ssec:method_base_world}).
-Next, we enrich the scene by placing lightweight mesh proxies and generating prompt proposals leveraging enhanced agents with semantic grid analysis.
-The selected assets are then instantiated using a RGBA texture synthesis scheme (Sec.~\ref{ssec:method_asset_gen}).
-Finally, we augment the scene with dynamic effects, such as flowing water and ambient sound, delivering a multisensory experience.
-Due to page limitation, we refer readers to the supplementary material for more details.
+As shown in Fig.~\ref{fig:framework}, we construct the scene hierarchically from base terrain guided by VLM-based agents.
+First, we generate a layered base world via terrain-conditioned texturing, where panoramic sky and RGBA terrain textures are synthesized upon a retrieved terrain mesh (Sec.~\ref{ssec:method_base_world}).
+Next, we enrich the scene through placing lightweight asset proxies by agents with semantic grid-based analysis.
+The selected assets are then instantiated using a context-aware RGBA texture synthesis scheme (Sec.~\ref{ssec:method_asset_gen}).
+Finally, we augment the scene with dynamic effects guided by agents, such as flowing water and ambient sound, delivering a multisensory experience (Sec.~\ref{ssec:method_immersion_enhance}).